 He became a director in 2006 and looks to continue to promote and support the work of the organisation.

-Nicole has been assisting with Lifeforce for over 16 years.
-Nicole provides insights into running organisations and managing finances.
+Nicole has been assisting with Life Force for nearly 20 years.
+Nicole provides business and management insights into running organisations and managing finances.

 Counsellors and facilitators